fritzing/fritzing-docs/01_quickstart/03_breadboardview.md

 ## Breadboardview ##

-The Breadboard-Tab is the first view.
+The Breadboard-Tab is the first View.
 In here you can easily copy your real work as a digital dokumentation.
 Or have a look on other projects or examples how you can use specific hardware and modify it to your needs.

 Let's begin with a simple Led-Blink for example.